inigoiza/PW2/README.md

 5. Added content to CSS file.
 (Basic template created by me for other things)
 6. Added content to index.html.
 7. added content in about.html and the images
+8. Added all the classes in degree.html in a big table